Code of Conduct Transparency Report

 • Anonymity: The reporter asked that their identity be kept anonymous.
 Therefore, throughout the investigative and evaluation process, their identity was known only to the CNCF Ombudperson and the CoC Committee member who received the in person report.
 The reporter’s identity was redacted from the evidence and investigative report before these materials were shared with other members of the CoC Committee.
 Update: After the involved parties were notified of the outcome, the reporter revealed their identity by choosing to speak publicly about the incident.

-• Investigation: The CNCF Ombudsperson conducted an investigation with the help of the CoC Committee member who received the initial report.
+• Interim Remedy and Investigation: The CNCF Ombudsperson conducted an investigation with the help of the CoC Committee member who received the initial report.
 The involved parties and several witnesses were interviewed.
 The involved parties had different recollections of the reported incident.
 The impacted party said that the accused party had made inappropriate comments that had “sexual innuendo” but were not outright propositions, and that these comments were very upsetting.
-When interviewed, the accused party acknowledged that it is inappropriate to make comments of a sexual nature in professional settings.
-The accused party also denied making any such comments.
+Consistent with the impacted party’s request, the day after the incident was reported, the CNCF Ombudsperson explained to the accused party in a spoken conversation that making comments of a sexual nature is not in alignment with the CNCF Code of Conduct or LF Events Code of Conduct.
+The accused party verbally responded that they understood and agreed that such behavior is inappropriate.
+However, the accused party also denied making any such comments.
 Although witnesses were able to confirm conversations that happened between the accused party and the impacted party in group settings, no witnesses were present during the alleged inappropriate statements.
 When the committee was originally planning to conclude the investigation, the committee became aware of public statements regarding the incident from a person who was not previously identified as a potential witness; this prompted another round of investigative interviews and extended the investigation.

-• Remedy: The CoC Committee issued a formal written notice to the accused party reiterating that comments of a sexual nature are inappropriate in professional settings and are not in alignment with the CNCF Code of Conduct or LF Events Code of Conduct.
+• Final Remedy: The CoC Committee issued a formal written notice to the accused party reiterating that comments of a sexual nature are inappropriate in professional settings and are not in alignment with the CNCF Code of Conduct or LF Events Code of Conduct.
 The notification to the accused party also explained that if additional reports are received in the future alleging similar behavior and a violation is found, appropriate action will be taken including consideration of more severe consequences.

 • Factors Considered: When evaluating potential remedies, the CoC Committee considered the severity of the incident, the fact that there were no known prior incidents involving the accused party, and other factors set forth in the Incident Resolution Procedures.
 The action taken by the committee was consistent with enforcement actions for prior CNCF Code of Conduct incidents of a similar nature and severity.